dimsav/backup-engine/README.md

 ## Instructions

-1. Copy config.ini.php to config.php
+1. Copy config.ini.php to config.php.
-2. Edit config.php to define your projects to be backed up
+2. Edit config.php to define your projects to be backed up.
-3. run cron.php using the command line or a web server
+3. Run cron.php using the command line or a web server.
+4. See the magic happen!